ArturKuziemski98/Tic-Tac-Toe/README.md

 - C# / VisualStudio

 ## Project Status
-Project is in progress, there still are few small things to code Need to implement draw option
+Project is in progress, there still are few small things to code, need to implement draw option

 ## Contact
 Created by kuziemskiartur98@gmail.com - feel free to contact me!